Biodegradable materials for products with high littering potential

 This is an era of convenience wrapped in plastic.
 Our convenience, however, has come at a cost to our environment.
 The rapidly increasing production of disposable plastic products overwhelms the world’s ability to deal with them.

-The Food and Agriculture Organization of the United Nations (FAO) recommended the replacement of petroleum-based plastic with biodegradable plastics in several sectors, such as food packaging and agricultural products.
-Packaging applications, responsible for a significant portion of litter, are now a hot topic for development using biodegradable plastics.
-However, the benefits of biodegradable polymers are less apparent for items like carrier bags and single-use packaging, which are not designed for open environmental disposal.
-The risk of mismanagement leads to a high likelihood of these products entering environments unsuitable for biodegradation, potentially exacerbating litter issues and confusing consumers about proper disposal practices.
+The Food and Agriculture Organization of the United Nations (FAO) recommended the replacement of conventional plastic with biodegradable plastics in several sectors, such as food packaging and agricultural products.
+However, the benefits of biodegradable polymers are less apparent for items like carrier bags and single-use packaging, where the risk of mismanagement leads to a high likelihood of these products entering the environment, potentially exacerbating litter issues and confusing consumers about proper disposal practices.

 Grant Agreement No: HORIZON-CL6-2024-CIRCBIO-01-5